swift-otel/swift-otel/docs/public-api-for-1.0.md

 These concerns are addressed by the OTel spec, which states that such "self-diagnostics" can be handled with any language-specific conventions and/or callbacks[^2].

-Swift OTel will handle this by having it's own `Logger`, which it will construct without the bootstrapped logging backend and will log such diagnostics to standard error.
+Swift OTel will handle this by having its own `Logger`, which will log to standard error by default, and can be configured during bootstrap.

-Future implementations may support customizing the internal logger used by the SDK.

 ## Incorporated feedback